 I’m fascinated by Jesus, and I believe his gospel is way better than a set of spiritual laws.
 It’s more than a decision or a formula.
 I believe it’s something shared best when we tell our story and nurture our kids’ natural curiosity — instead of clobbering them with answers to questions they haven’t asked.

-The gospel I believe in has nothing to do with fighting a culture war or excluding certain groups of people.
+The gospel I confess isn’t about fighting a culture war or excluding certain groups of people.
 It has nothing to do with maintaining power for a privileged few.
-It has nothing to do with forcing people to make a false choice between science and faith.
-It has everything to do with caring for the poor, repairing what’s broken, and inviting everyone to the table.
-The gospel I believe in is the story of God rescuing his good world, bringing heaven to earth, making all things new.
+It’s not about forcing people to make a false choice between science and faith.
+The gospel I confess has everything to do with caring for the poor, repairing what’s broken, and inviting everyone to the table.
+It’s the story of God rescuing his good world, bringing heaven to earth, making all things new.

 Several years ago, I created a bestselling book called The Story (Zondervan, 2005), a 400-page abridgment of the Bible, presented like a novel.
-I also co-wrote Fascinating People of the Bible, a 365-day devotional looking at some of the more famous (and some of the lesser known) characters from the scriptures.
+I also contributed to a 365-day devotional called Fascinating People of the Bible, looking at some of the famous (and lesser known) characters from the scriptures.

-I spent about four years as a writer for the humanitarian nonprofit World Vision.
+I spent four years as a writer/editor for World Vision, during which time I lived on both sides of the pond.
 I studied theology at Grand Rapids Theological Seminary and political science at Taylor University.
 I spent my formative years in the borderlands between evangelicalism and fundamentalism.
 As a young adult, I was briefly a member of the “young, restless, and reformed” crowd.
 Then I recovered my faith at a place called Mars Hill (the Michigan one).
 While living in the UK, my wife and I fell in love with the Anglican tradition.
 In 2011, we were confirmed in the Episcopal Church.

-In my spare time, I run and brew my own beer (and hope those two activities somehow manage to cancel each other out).
+In my spare time, I like to run and brew my own beer (and hope those two activities somehow manage to cancel each other out).